MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-view-in-edge.md

     <summary><b>To enable using group policy</b></summary>

  1. First, configure Microsoft Edge policy settings  by following the steps at [Configure Microsoft Edge policy settings on Windows](/deployedge/configure-microsoft-edge)
-2. Ensure you have downloaded the Microsoft. administrative template at [Download and deploy Microsoft Edge for business](https://www.microsoft.com/en-us/edge/business/download) or you may not see the policy listed.
+2. Ensure you have downloaded the Microsoft Edge administrative template at [Download and deploy Microsoft Edge for business](https://www.microsoft.com/en-us/edge/business/download) or you may not see the policy listed.
 3. Once the template is downloaded, open the Group Policy Object Editor.
 Right-click **Administrative Templates** in the Computer Configuration or User Configuration node and select **Add/Remove Templates** and browse to the downloaded template.
 4. When applying the policy, ensure you update the domain to your tenant domain or use **sharepoint.com** if you plan on visiting multiple SharePoint tenants.
 5. Enabling the group policy may require a refresh of client group policy settings.
 After changing the group policy settings, refresh the settings.
 From a Command Prompt, enter **GPUpdate.exe /force**.